• Reedsport is a gateway to Oregon Dunes and Umpqua River adventures

 You’ll find free parking, several viewing platforms, and elk often grazing close to the highway, sometimes just yards away.
 Sunrise and sunset are the best times for viewing, and informative signs help you learn about local wildlife.

-Fun fact: mature elk here can weigh over 1,000 pounds, and the bulls’ antlers can reach 3 feet wide!
+Fun fact: Mature elk here can weigh over 1,000 pounds, and the bulls’ antlers can reach 3 feet wide!

 Umpqua Lighthouse State Park